Wednesday, March 27, 2013

 and in his eyes glimmers the dreadful despair.

-Translated into English by Mark F Westergren
+Translated into English by Mark F Westergreen

 Biblical Background: 1 Samuel.
 9-11 and 28 -31